briandunn/flatware/README.md

 end
 ```
 Now when I run `bundle exec flatware rspec -r ./spec/flatware_helper` My app only boots once, rather than once per core.

+## SimpleCov

+If you're using SimpleCov, follow [their directions](https://github.com/simplecov-ruby/simplecov/tree/main?tab=readme-ov-file#use-it-with-any-framework) to install.
+When you have it working as desired for serial runs, add
+`SimpleCov.at_fork.call(test_env_number)` to flatware's `after_fork` hook.
+You should now get the same coverage stats from parallel and serial runs.

+## Segmentation faults in the PG gem

+If you get a segmentation fault on start you may need to add `ENV["PGGSSENCMODE"] = "disable"` to the top of your flatware helper.

 ## Design Goals